 In terms of disclosure around the composition of OmegaPro, the Devenish representative said she was, somewhat, restrained by proprietary issues, but explained: “OmegaPro is very much a product designed around delivering the levels we need in the animal though a specific feeding program, as well as delivering the levels of actual fatty acids in the feed itself.
 There are other components of OmegaPro that enhance the uptake and deposition of the fatty acids.
 However, it is more than just a product; it is a concept around the feeding programs required and, obviously, that further links in with the clinical studies as well.”

-OmegaPro can be fed in diets up to 15% in finisher and withdrawal diets, to achieve the desired level of omega-3 fatty acids.
+OmegaPro can be included at levels up to 15% in finisher and withdrawal diets, to achieve the desired level of omega-3 fatty acids.
 For broilers, it can be fed from 21 days before slaughter and for laying hens, eggs typically will reach their stabilized level within 21 days of feeding, said the producer.

 “We have conducted numerous trials to optimize the feeding program so that we deliver the levels [of fatty acids] we need over a range of body weights that will be retailed into the market.”